HackDalton/website/wsl.md

 ## Step 2: Install Ubuntu
 <div class="notification is-info">
-  <strong>Prefer a different distro?</strong> You're more than welcome to use that; however, the problems were written with Ubuntu in mind, so we reccomend using Ubuntu.
+  <strong>Prefer a different distro?</strong> You're more than welcome to use that; however, the problems were written with Ubuntu in mind, so we recommend using Ubuntu.
 </div>

 Install [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) from the Windows Store.